1515 Surf - Brooklyn, NY

 A message from the CEO:

-• Supported community organizations tackling social issues.
+• Supported a variety of community organizations focused on key social issues.

 Anthony Barsanti